dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 1. Running a query for the entities
 2. Using the `Attach` or `Update` methods on a graph of disconnected entities, as described in the preceding sections.

-For example, the code in the previous section is more likely obtain a post from a client and then do something like this:
+For example, the code in the previous section is more likely to obtain a post from a client and then do something like this:

 <!--
             context.Attach(post);